 Also, as mentioned above, I’ll be optimizing for further relevancy by adding additional inner pages that focus on discussing the topics I’m looking to rank for (I just finished another one today).
 You’ll find those linked below and optimized accordingly, linking back to the homepage here to distribute the relevant optimization.
 This particular technique is called a thematic silo, and is quite effective when it can be planned from the very start of a project.
 It’s not required, but works very well for local campaigns (topical campaigns, too).
 Overall, we’re looking to gain every advantage we can.

-Additionally!
-It’s important to keep content up to date, and also add more content.
+Additionally, it’s important to keep content up to date, and also add more content.
 We’re convinced Google takes note of this and gives a freshness bonus to content that is added to and updated frequency.
+It doesn’t even need to be a huge change.
 It depends on the niche and other related factors, but once weekly is a good sweet spot.
 In some cases, this can also be blog posts that are published in another location, which are then partially displayed and linked to.
 We’ve also set up automated YouTube video feeds to accomplish this for clients as well.
 Talk about a nice set and forget system 🙂

 Locations: North, South, Central, Old Town